Kar0lu/SYCYF2024/README.md

-# Fire Code (88, 64) implementation
+# Fire Code (64, 40) implementation
+This project consists of 3 parts: python prototype, modelsim simulation and quartus implementation.
+Each part is stored in an appropriately named folder.

+# Python prototype
-This simulation is based on example of single-burst-error correction code, mentioned in book [Error Control Coding: Fundamentals and Applications by Shu Lin](https://pg024ec.files.wordpress.com/2013/09/error-control-coding-by-shu-lin.pdf) (page 267).
-It's capable of detecting and correcting errors of length 8 or fewer.

-Scheme and process of this simulation is on [page 265](https://pg024ec.files.wordpress.com/2013/09/error-control-coding-by-shu-lin.pdf).
-If you encounter problems, I encourage you to follow my research:
+This prototype is based on example of single-burst-error correction code, mentioned in book [Error Control Coding: Fundamentals and Applications by Shu Lin](https://pg024ec.files.wordpress.com/2013/09/error-control-coding-by-shu-lin.pdf) (page 267).
+If you encounter problems understanding it, I encourage you to follow my research:
 * [Error Control Coding: Fundamentals and Applications by Shu Lin](https://pg024ec.files.wordpress.com/2013/09/error-control-coding-by-shu-lin.pdf)
     * chapter 4.1, 4, 5, 7
     * chapter 5.1